Skip to main content

 The Bottom Line#

 Zapier is the most accessible automation platform for connecting business apps without code, and in 2026 its AI layer has turned it into something more: an orchestration system where AI agents execute multi-step workflows autonomously.
-After using Zapier daily for over three years across client projects and our own business, we can confirm it remains the default choice for anyone who wants to automate workflows between SaaS tools.
+Based on our analysis and widespread user feedback, it remains the default choice for anyone who wants to automate workflows between SaaS tools.
 The 8,000+ app integrations mean you can connect virtually anything.
 The new AI Agents, Copilot, Canvas, and MCP features push it beyond simple if-this-then-that automations into genuine AI-powered business operations.
 At $19.99/month for the Professional plan (annual), the ROI is immediate for anyone spending more than an hour per week on repetitive tasks.

 Key Facts#